-In the modified KF scheme, shallow convection is activated when all of the criteria for deep convection are satisfied except that the cloud model yields an updraft more shallow than the minimum cloud depth, similar to the convective schemes in the National Center for Environmental Prediction's Eta model (Janjic 1994; Baldwin et al. 2002) and the European Centre for Medium-Range Weather Forecasting's Integrated Forecast System (Gregory et al. 2000).
-As the trigger function evaluates the potential for deep convection in successively higher USLs within the lowest 300 hPa, the cloud depth associated with each USL that creates any cloud is saved.
-If deep convection fails to activate, the deepest "shallow" cloud is parameterized.
+Shallow convection is activated only after every potential USL in the lowest 300 hPa has been rejected as a candidate for deep convection.
+As the trigger function evaluates the potential for deep convection, the cloud depth associated with each USL is saved.
+If deep convection fails to activate, but one or more shallow clouds are found (i.e., cloud height > 0), the deepest "shallow" cloud is activated.
 For computational reasons, the value of R is not changed for shallow clouds.
-The KF (1990) entrainment/detrainment algorithm is used initially to determine cloud properties and mass-flux characteristics, but in the final updraft calculations total mass detrainment is specified to occur as a linear function of decreasing pressure between the LCL and cloud top.
+The KF90 entrainment-detrainment algorithm is used initially to determine cloud properties and mass flux characteristics, but in the final updraft calculations total mass detrainment is specified to occur as a linear function of decreasing pressure between the LCL and cloud top.
 So, in effect, the rate of dilution of updraft air is determined by the KF algorithm, but the mass flux and detrainment profiles are specified to be at least qualitatively consistent with large-eddy simulation results (i.e., Siebesma and Cuijpers 1995).

-Although shallow convective clouds are, by common definition, non-precipitating, the KF algorithm typically generates precipitation in any cloud deeper than about 50 hPa.
-If an updraft has already been classified as "shallow", any precipitation that is generated by the scheme is fed back to resolved scales as an additional moisture source.
-This is accomplished by setting the "switch" to activate elevated precipitation feedback (see section 2c) to 1.
+Although shallow convective clouds are, by common definition, nonprecipitating, the KF algorithm typically generates precipitation in any cloud deeper than about 50 hPa.
+If an updraft has already been classified as shallow, any precipitation that is generated by the scheme is fed back to resolved scales as an additional moisture source.
+This is accomplished by setting the switch to activate elevated precipitation feedback (see section 2c) to 1.

 Parameterized shallow clouds are also modulated by a different closure assumption.
-In particular, the cloud base mass flux, $M{u0}$ , is assumed to be a function of turbulent kinetic energy (TKE) in the subcloud layer.
-This general relationship was initially deduced from physical reasoning rather than quantitative measurements, but recent studies elsewhere have arrived at similar hypotheses regarding the likely relationship between TKE and $M{u0}$ (e.g., Grant 2001; Neggers et al. 2003).
-The quantitative relationship in the KF scheme is based on the concept of scaling $M{u0}$ by the maximum TKE in the subcloud layer.
-In sampling TKE values from the Eta model's turbulence parameterization, it was found that boundary layer (assuming most shallow clouds are driven by surface fluxes) TKE generally varies from $0 \text{ m}^2 \text{ s}^{-2}$ in stable situations to about $10 \text{ m}^2 \text{ s}^{-2}$ in unstable boundary layers with very strong heating from below.
-Thus, it was decided to assign the maximum value of $M{u0}$ when $TKE{MAX} \ge 10$ , ramping linearly down to zero when there was no TKE.
+In particular, the cloudbase mass flux $M{\mu 0}$ is assumed to be a function of turbulent kinetic energy (TKE) in the subcloud layer.
+This general relationship was initially deduced from physical reasoning rather than quantitative measurements, but recent studies elsewhere have arrived at similar hypotheses regarding the likely relationship between TKE and $M{\mu0}$ (e.g., Grant 2001; Neggers et al. 2003, manuscript submitted to Mon.
+Wea.
+Rev., hereinafter NEG03).
+The quantitative relationship in the KF scheme is based on the concept of scaling $M{\mu 0}$ by the maximum TKE in the subcloud layer.
+In sampling TKE values from the Eta Model's turbulence parameterization, it was found that boundary layer (assuming most shallow clouds are driven by surface fluxes) TKE generally varies from 0 m $s^{-2}$ in stable situations to about 10 m s-2 in unstable boundary layers with very strong heating from below.
+Thus, it was decided to assign the maximum value of $M{\mu 0}$ when TKEMAX $\geq 10$ , ramping linearly down to zero when there was no TKE.